AnthonyRansom/stocks-analysis/README.md

 When working with code sometimes the logic used throughout the initial development can result in ineffecient code.
 Refactoring code allows a developer to look at the code once it is complete and find ways to make it more effecient.

-### Advantages and Disadvantages of Refactoring Code
+### Advantages and Disadvantages of Refactoring Code:

 Advantages:
  - Allows developers to go back and add notes and comments to better explain what is happening in the code